oldcomputerjunk/oldcomputerjunk.github.io/_posts/2016-04-04-welcome-to-jekyll.markdown

 I need to work through a number of things, but I'll do that gradually over the next while.

 * Fix broken syntax highlighting.
 I was using the (very good) Crayon syntax highlighter but that hasn't converted properly.
-* Fix broken pictures in some cases
+* Fix broken pictures - the images are still serving back to my CPANEL site...
 * Create a tag cloud - I liked that :-)
 * Create a sitemap XML
 * Check everything...